 MintMCP RBAC:

-- Role-based access control for entire organizations
+- SSO and SCIM-driven RBAC for entire organizations

 - Granular permissions per tool and data source